Fursuit Dance Competition

-- Friday (Time TBA) - Compete in the preliminaries.
+- Friday 1-4pm - Compete in the preliminaries.
 You’ll perform for a panel of judges and our production team.
 Bring your best to have a chance at Finals.
 We’ll post the results and tell you who qualified for the finals!

 NOTE: What you perform at prelims must be what you intend to perform in the finals.

-- Saturday (Time TBA) - The big showdown.
+- Saturday 7pm - The big showdown.
 The cream of the crop will perform in front of a live audience at the con and for the live stream broadcast around the globe.
 Win prizes and respect.

 - Fursuiters only.
 This is a Fursuit dance competition after all!
 You need a head, hand paws, foot paws or costume shoes, and a tail to enter.
 If you choose to wear a partial, please make sure you wear clothes that cover your bare skin!

 - All entries must have music for their routine, submitted with your entry form.
 Sorry, we will not take submissions at the convention.
 Keep it clean!
 Furries of all ages will be watching and listening so make sure the lyrics are radio appropriate.

 All acts should register as a novice or veteran.
 You’re encouraged to compete in the Veteran category if:

 - You’ve placed in a dance competition before.
 (If you’ve placed in three or more, you may be moved to this category if you signed up as a novice.)

 - You’ve made it into competitions where you survived preliminary cuts.